JosephNeilG/library_4a/README.md

 ## Usage

-Explain how to run the automated tests for this system

-### Break down into end to end tests

 ### User Endpoints

-### User Registration

-- Registers a new user with a unique username and a hashed password.
+**User Registration** - Registers a new user with a unique username and a hashed password.

 - **Endpoint:** `/user/register`
 - **Method:** `POST`